 By the late 60’s, the Grotto and Lagoon had fallen into ruin as neither the college nor the Sisters (now dwindling in number) had the finances to maintain the site.
 The lagoon was drained in 1970.
 Erosion, lack of funding and vandalism made it necessary to level the grotto's main structure in 1974.

 By the mid 70’s, however, the international art community began to recognize the value of a number of visionary environments built by untrained artist.
 Professor Jane Gilmor came to the College in 1974 and immediately took an interest in Lightner’s work and it’s relationship to this form of architecture unique to the upper Midwest.
 After years of outreach and connecting with the stewards of other such sites, Gilmor got a 2001 S.O.S.
-(Save Outdoor Sculpture) grant from the Smithsonian Institutions Preservation Heritage millennium initiative, as well as a Linn County Historic Preservation grant.
-By matching these funds with donations from alumnae and College friends Mount Mercy was able to address the most serious structural problems.
+(Save Outdoor Sculpture) grant from the Smithsonian Institution's American Preservation Heritage Millennium Initiative, as well as a Linn County Historic Preservation grant.
+By matching these funds with donations from alumnae and university friends Mount Mercy was able to address the most serious structural problems.
 This began a community-based effort lead by Gilmor and Conservator Anton Rajer to make the most needed repairs to the structures and to build community and national awareness of Lightner’s work of art and it’s importance both culturally as well as academically.

 Historical research was provided by: